indygreg/collectd-carbon/README.md

   prefix.
 Do not include a trailing period.
 * HostPostfix - If present, all hostnames will contain this string postfix (my_host_name.HostPostfix).
 Do not include a trailing period.
-* HostSeparator - If present, will change the default behaivior of inserting a "_" between the hostname (my_host_name) to this value.
+* HostSeparator - If present, will change the default behavior of inserting a "_" between the hostname (my_host_name) to this value.
+* MetricSeparator - If present, will change the default behavior of inserting a "." between type and type_instances(s).
+This can be used to prevent deep paths in Graphite/carbon.

 ## Example